vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 7. Click **Save Changes**.

-The list of Discussions that displays for your course includes this new category.
+When students click **Discussion** for your course, the drop-down list includes this new category.

 .. _Assigning_discussion_roles:

 ========================================
-Assigning roles
+Assigning discussion management roles
 ========================================

-In addition to the course staff, you can designate a team of people to help you run and moderate discussions.
-Different options for working with discussion posts are available to these different discussion-related roles:
+You can designate a team of people to help you run course discussions.
+Different options for working with discussion posts are available to discussion managers with these roles:

-* Forum admins typically include the course author and some members of the staff.

-* Forum moderators also are usually the course staff and can also include registered students.

-* Forum community TAs can be registered students.

-(?
-I'm not clear on the purposes for these different roles yet, or what UI options apply to each designation.
-Part of the gudance for moderators?
-Melanie, Jennifer Akana, Jane from Stanford, Victor)
+* Forum moderators can edit and delete posts, review posts flagged for misuse, close and reopen threads, pin posts and endorse responses, and, if the course is cohorted, see posts from all cohorts.
+Posts by moderators are marked as "Staff".

+* Forum community TAs have the same options for working with discussions as moderators.
+Posts by community TAs are marked as "Community TA".

-You can assign these roles to more people while your course is running, or remove a role from a user whenever necessary.
+* Forum admins have the same options for working with discussions as moderators.
+Admins can also assign these discussion management roles to more people while your course is running, or remove a role from a user whenever necessary.
+Posts by admins are marked as "Staff".

-Before you can designate your forum admins, forum moderators, and forum community TAs, you need the email address of the person you want to add or delete.
+Before you can assign roles to your discussion managers, you need their email addresses.

-* To get the email address for a staff member, on the Instructor Dashboard click **Membership** and then select Course Staff from the drop-down list.
+..
+To get the email address for a staff member, on the Instructor Dashboard click **Membership** and then select Course Staff from the drop-down list.

-* To get the email address of a student, (? how do they get this info?).
+..
+To get the email address of a student, (? how do they get this info?).

 To assign a role:

 #.
-On the instructor dashboard for your course, click **Membership**.
+On the Instructor dashboard for your course, click **Membership**.

 #.
-Select Forum Admins, Forum Moderators, or Forum Community TAs from the drop-down list.
+In the Administration List Management section, use the drop-down list to select Forum Admins, Forum Moderators, or Forum Community TAs.

 #.
-Under the list of users who currently have that role, enter the email address and click **Add** for the role type.
+Under the list of users who currently have that role, enter an email address and click **Add** for the role type.

-(? are there requirements as to whether an admin must already be staff, or can it be a registered student? other requirements?)

-(? why are these labels using "forum" and not "discussion"? asked Victor)
+#.
+To remove an assigned role, view the list of users and then click revoke access (the **X**) next to that email address.

 .. _Running_discussions: